by Scott Mehl © Unofficial Royalty 2015

 Eventually, the couple would have seven children:

-After the birth of their first son, Alfonso, it was discovered that he was suffering from hemophilia.
-Despite having known the risks beforehand, King Alfonso blamed Ena, and it began a rift in their marriage that would never fully heal.
+After the birth of the first son Alfonso, it was discovered that he was suffering from hemophilia.
+Despite knowing the risks beforehand, King Alfonso blamed Ena, beginning a rift in their marriage that would never fully heal.
 In the end, only their first and last sons had the disease.
 See Unofficial Royalty: Hemophilia in Queen Victoria’s Descendants.

 Victoria Eugenie threw herself into her new role as Queen and began working with charities that supported the poor, promoted education, and took a particular interest in nursing and hospital care.
 She would later be instrumental in reorganizing the Spanish Red Cross and is often credited with helping to advance the healthcare system in Spain.
 Despite a somewhat rocky relationship at first, she soon became greatly admired and loved by the Spanish people.

-By most accounts, Queen Victoria Eugenie’s later life was spent enjoying her grandchildren and keeping up her rather busy social schedule.
+Queen Victoria Eugenie’s later life was spent enjoying her grandchildren and her busy social schedule.
 Shortly after Grace Kelly married Prince Rainier III of Monaco, Ena took the young Grace under her wing, helping her adjust to her new royal life.
-A lifelong friendship ensued, and Ena was asked to be godmother to their son, Prince Albert II.
+A lifelong friendship ensued, and Ena was asked to be godmother to their son, the future Prince Albert II.
 She was also the godmother to Queen Fabiola of Belgium and the late Duchess of Alba.

 Ena’s trip to Spain would be one of her last public appearances.
 She returned to her home in Switzerland, and soon her health began to fail.
 Victoria Eugenie of Battenberg, Queen of Spain, passed away on April 15, 1969, at her home in Lausanne, Switzerland, surrounded by her family.
 Ironically, it was 38 years to the day that she had been forced to leave Spain in 1931.
 Her funeral was held at the Church of the Sacred Heart in Lausanne, Switzerland and she was buried in the nearby Cemetery Bois-de-Vaux.
 In April 1985, her grandson, King Juan Carlos, had her remains returned to Spain where they were interred in the Pantheon of the Kings in the Royal Crypt of the Royal Basilica of San Lorenzo de El Escorial in San Lorenzo de El Escorial, Spain.